na-na-hi/renget/archive/6wfys.md

 *Note regarding the "Toddocaust", or "Analversary Edition" (Version 1.6x)*

-This guide is currently targeting game version 1.6.353.
-The author recommends [Downgrading from 1.6.640.](https://www.nexusmods.com/skyrimspecialedition/mods/57618) Most mods originally included in this list have either been updated to this version or feature complete alternatives have been made since AE was released.
+This guide is currently targeting game version 1.6.640.
+The majority of shit works.

+The author formerly recommended [Downgrading from 1.6.640.](https://www.nexusmods.com/skyrimspecialedition/mods/57618) Most mods originally included in this list have either been updated to this version or feature complete alternatives have been made since AE was released.
 I will be marking essential SKSE mods that have yet to be replaced with **Æ**, and SKSE mods that have been made compatible with *all* versions with **NG** [github page for the curious](https://github.com/CharmedBaryon/CommonLibSSE-NG).

 ##Fixes/Requirements
 These will either be required by something you go to download in the future, or are fixes for engine level bugs in Skyrim.
 I can't think of a good reason not to have any of these.

 **Æ** .NET Script Framework - the creator has stated they will not be updating this for Analversary Edition.
-Some mods formerly relying on it have been updated for AE (like Improved Camera), many have not (like Custom Skills Framework).
-If any of them are a dealbreaker for you, downgrade to 1.5.97.0.
+Custom Skills Framework has been updated to no longer require it, as has Improved Camera - although IC does not support the latest version.

 Address Library for SKSE Plugins
 Spell Perk Item Distributor (SPID)